 Well, you don’t have to look any further.
 We have compiled you this amazing guide to beard dyes, how to use them, what to expect, what to avoid, and what are the best & safest brands to look for.

 It’s a long one, but please don’t rush it when colouring the facial hair.
-There’s huge potential for error with this stuff, and simply choosing the wrong shade can make your beard look weirder and more unnatural than you ever thought possible.
+There’s huge potential for major beard errors with this stuff, and simply choosing the wrong shade can make your beard look weirder and more unnatural than you ever thought possible.

 Although dyeing the facial hair is far easier than adding color to scalp-hair, it’s still something you should approach with caution, especially if it is your first time working with beard tints.